tmn24/3D-Graphics-Base/README.md

 7. You can add new .stl files to display with the ADD MODEL button.
 8. You can click on a model (It will turn blue) and hit the delete key to remove it from the display.

-There are 3 provided STLs to try out with program in the STLs folder That's all!
+There are 3 provided STLs to try out with program in the STLs folder.

+That's all!
 I was inspired to do this because I wanted to create a simulation of 3D objects with physics.
 I needed to create my own 3D graphics program first though.